PowerLevel9000/portfolio-project/README.md

 > This project is all about me but still there are many things you should know about me and those are not mentioned here. wana talk face to face ?

-**Adarsh's Portfolio** is just a small introduction and limited skills mentioned there due to project design
+**Adarsh's Portfolio** is just a small introduction and limited skills are mentioned there due to project design

 ## 🛠 Built With <a name="built-with"></a>